How to Wear Bronzer with Blush, Highlighter, or All By Itself

 At Physicians Formula, we can't get enough of sultry and sunkissed colors!
 We believe the secret to a healthy bronze is pampering your complexion with bronzers made with skin-loving ingredients like hydrating antioxidants and beautifying butters.

-Once you've found your perfect bronzer, take your glow from good to goddess by applying bronzer with blush and highlighter.
+Our all-in-one bronzer guide covers all the bronzer basics.
+Study up on how to choose a bronzer shade and finally learn the difference between bronzer vs. contour.
+Then, once you've found your perfect bronzer, take your glow from good to goddess by applying bronzer with blush and highlighter.

-Learn how to give your skin a healthy & soft all-over warmth, brought to you by America's #1 Bronzer Brand.¹
+Give your skin a healthy & soft all-over warmth, brought to you by America's #1 Bronzer Brand.¹

-Bronzing Basics: How to Choose the Perfect Bronzer
+Choose the Perfect Bronzer

 Choosing the right shade is essential for creating a healthy bronze.
 For an all-over glow, your bronzer should be 1-2 shades darker than your foundation to ensure it blends easily into skin.
 For contouring, use a bronzer that is 2-3 shades darker than your foundation to help create the effect of natural shadows.
 If you are choosing between two shades of bronzer, it's generally a good idea to go with the lighter shade and build up to your desired color.
 By layering the product, you'll create a natural blended look instead of harsh lines.